-Once we have run the calibration sequence, we can run some validation tests.
+Once you have run the calibration sequence you can run some validation tests.
 These validation tests can be in the same location of the sensor or different locations.

-Select Show Statistics to display a summary and some statistics about the results.
+Select Validation to display a summary and some statistics about the results.
 These statistics correspond to the planar errors detected by the sensor.

 This section describes additional settings and options that you can modify to better customize your calibrations and test the robot accuracy.

 Select TwinTool➔Advanced Settings to open the complete list of advanced settings.
 Most of these settings are prompted and set through the Wizard.